Steve Bullock (British politician): New Bermondsey

 Bullock became involved in a controversy in January 2017 regarding his links to former colleagues (Dave Sullivan and others) who set up a company called Renewal, which bought land near Millwall's football stadium, The New Den.
 In 2016 the company asked Lewisham for a CPO (Compulsory Purchase Order) for Lewisham to buy up land leased by the football club.
 There was a suggestion that the club would have to leave the area.
 The plan was eventually scrapped, and Lord Dyson, a former Master of the Rolls, convened an Enquiry to look into the matter.

-Lord Dyson's report in late 2017 ruled that there had been “no impropriety, lack of due diligence, or breach of a code of practice on the part of any Council officer or member."
+Lord Dyson's report in late 2017 ruled that there had been "no impropriety, lack of due diligence, or breach of a code of practice on the part of any Council officer or member".

 Honours

 Bullock was appointed a Knight Bachelor in the 2007 Birthday Honours for services to local government.

-Following his retirement as mayor, he was commissioned by the Lord-Lieutenant of Greater London, Sir Kenneth Olisa OBE to serve as the Representative Deputy Lieutenant for Lewisham.
+Following his retirement as mayor, he was commissioned by the Lord-Lieutenant of Greater London, Kenneth Olisa to serve as the Representative Deputy Lieutenant for Lewisham.